Table of Contents

 - Finally, companies incorporated in Northern Ireland – RO must be in Northern Ireland.

-Regardless of where your company is formed, you can trade in all parts of the UK and overseas.
+Regardless of where you form your company, you can trade in all parts of the UK and overseas.
 In fact, you can base your operations in a different country.
 You simply have to maintain your registered office in the appropriate jurisdiction for the life of the company.

 What type of address should I use as a registered office?

 There’s a lot of flexibility here.
-Almost any address you like can be used, as long as it’s a physical postal address (not a PO Box Number) that is located in the same UK country where your company is registered.
-You must ensure that the full address is provided, including the postcode.
+You can use any address you like, as long as it’s a physical postal address that is appropriate and located in the same UK jurisdiction where your company is registered.
+You need to provide the full address, including the postcode.

 It is important to consider privacy and professional image when choosing a registered office.
-First of all, your registered address will be published on public register of companies at Companies House.
+First of all, your registered address will be published on the public register at Companies House.
 Secondly, you want to create a good impression for prospective clients and investors.

-Taking these factors into consideration, you may not want to use a residential address as a registered office.
-To protect your privacy and additionally create a more favourable professional image, it would be better to use a commercial (non-residential) address as a registered office.
+Taking these factors into consideration, it’s best to avoid using a residential address as a registered office.
+To protect your privacy and create a more impressive professional image, you should use a commercial (non-residential) address as a registered office.

-If you do not have commercial business premises, such as an office or shop, the most suitable alternative is a registered office service from a company formation agent.
+If you do not have commercial business premises, the most suitable alternative is a registered office service from a company formation agent.

 Do I have to trade from my registered office address?

-There is no requirement to trade from, or be present at, your company’s RO address.
-In fact, you don’t ever have to visit the registered office if you arrange for your mail to be forwarded to you at an alternate address, or scanned and emailed to you.
+There is no requirement to trade from your company’s RO address.
+In fact, you don’t even have to visit the registered office if you arrange for your mail to be scanned and emailed to you, or forwarded to you at an alternate address.

 It is very common for the RO to be used solely for the delivery of official government correspondence.
 This is why many companies set up a registered office service with a company formation agent.
 By using this type of professional address service, you can also enjoy the benefits of an impressive commercial address without the additional expense of renting and maintaining an office.

 The address will also be displayed on public record as your official company address.
-Your government mail will be received there and forwarded on to you at your chosen address, or scanned and emailed to you.
-Furthermore, you should use this address on your website, emails, company stationery, as well as business cards, which will make a great impression on clients.
+Your government mail will be delivered there and then forwarded to you via email or post.
+Furthermore, you should use this address on your website, emails, and company stationery, which will make a great impression on clients.

 Why is my registered office address available to the public?

-Companies House maintains a central public register of companies, which discloses key information about all incorporated businesses (i.e. limited companies and LLPs) operating in the UK.
-This information is available to everyone.
+Companies House maintains a public register of companies, which discloses key information about all incorporated businesses (i.e. limited companies and LLPs) operating in the UK.
+This information is freely available to everyone.

 The purpose of the register is to provide full transparency and allow other businesses and members of the public to find out information about any company they have, or plan to have, dealings with.